898anil/github-actions-json-edit/README.md

        ]
        ....
     }
-There is a  [GitHub action](https://github.com/aws-actions/amazon-ecs-render-task-definition) by to render the task definition by updating the image file, but we could not find anything that can update the nested secret field, also we needed that after we update some fields the output should be written to a file and returns the new file path for our further steps.
+There is a  [GitHub action](https://github.com/aws-actions/amazon-ecs-render-task-definition) to render the task definition by updating the image field, but we could not find anything that can update the nested secret field, also we needed that after we update some fields the output should be written to a file and returns the new file path for our further steps.
 This is the reason of writing a new GitHub action.